SumiSastri/react-basics-to-hooks/docs/testing/test-structures.md

 - Mock Data: simulations-mocks functions/ event handling

+_Assert:_

 - Assertions: interact with the elements and then run the next methods - expectation/ assertion methods (how the code is expected to run, what the output should be)

-Best practice is one assertion per test
+Best practice is one assertion per test - invert the test to make sure it fails as well